FrancoEdu/FrancoEdu/README.md

   ![mario coding](https://i.imgur.com/1ZvVkDc.gif)

   ## About me 🙋🏽‍♂️
-- I'm Full Stack Developer, on my work days I use Typescript, Javascript, Angular and .NET
+- I'm Full Stack Developer, on my work days I use Typescript, Angular, .NET and Ionic
 - I’m technical degree in systems development at COTUCA - UNICAMP
 - Studying Computer Engineering at UNISAL
 - I love to travel, spend time with friends and family and have a great barbecue.